yikunnnn/Pepper_Robot_ROS/README.md

 ```
 The above method of installing **Chorepraphe** and **Python SDK** from [here](https://nlp.fi.muni.cz/trac/pepper/wiki/InstallationInstructions).
 ## ROS Packages
+Please put all the packages under your ROS workspace and compile them.
 ### Basic Configuration
 Robot-specific startup files
 ```